Profiles of Visually Impaired Children

 1. Chhaya Sunar:

-Chhaya is 17 years old and studies in grade 10 and preparing for SLC in the local regular school.
+Chhaya is 17 years old and studies in grade 10 in the local regular school and now she is preparing for SLC.
 She is partially sighted and night blind.
 Due to her partial sight Chhaya is not able to read the blackboard even though she sits in the first row.
 As she has difficulties reading printed textbooks, she can hardly complete her homework.
 Her teachers are very helpful, but her colleagues don't assist her much.
 She has few friends at school due to her partial sight; she finds it difficult to study with her sighted peers.
 Chhaya joined to the Head Mobile Blind School in May 2011.
 Now she is living in the Head Nepal Hostel.
 Chhaya is happy to learn Braille.
 She already knows the Nepali and English alphabet and is able to write short paragraphs and can also read them.
 She believes that Braille will help her a lot with her future studies and she wants to learn as much as the HEAD Nepal blind school will teach her.
 Chhaya also learns computer skills with the use of a screen reading software in the Head Blind School.
 Chhaya has five siblings.
 Her younger brother is also partially sighted and attends the HEAD Nepal Blind School.
 Her parents are farmers.
 They don't want Chhaya to help in their work due to her partial sight.
 Therefore she sometimes feels uncomfortable just staying at home without helping in the daily work.
 Chhaya's family belongs to the group of the Dalit (untouchable/lower cast) in Nepali society.
 Though the situation of the lower cast people is changing, their status in society is still low.

 2. Harimaya Upadhya:

-Harimaya is 18 years old and studies in grade 11 of |Higher secondary school.
+Harimaya is 18 years old and studies in grade 11 of Higher secondary school.
 She is partially sighted, so she is not able to read what is written at the blackboard even though she sits in the first row.
 She also has big problems to read the small print of textbooks.
 Teachers are very helpful, but Harimaya doesn't have many friends due to her partial sight.
 It is hard for her to study together with her sighted peers.
 Braille will help her a lot to make her studies more easy and effective.
 Harimaya had never heard about Braille before, but now she is very happy to learn it.
 She already knows the Nepali and English Braille.
 It is her dream to visit foreign countries in the future.
 After school Harimaya wants to become a teacher.